TheCyberMutt/address-scrapper-/README.md

 The function get_the_address() takes parameter "url" from "url_store_list.txt", parsers the data and appends it to lists "address", "phone_number" and "zipcode" with related information.

+You can use this on companies that have multiple stores and dedicate a webpage for each store.